FairWeb/yii-timeago/README.md

 #Installation
 Copy yii-timeago to your app extensions folder.
-In config main add to componets section:
+In config main add to components section:
 ```php
 ...
 'components' => array(